Power 5 conferences vote to stop spring practices off campus

 NASHVILLE, Tenn.
+(AP) — Any coaches wanting to follow Jim Harbaugh’s lead and take a team off-campus just for practice to build their brand name and boost recruiting likely have missed that opportunity.

-(AP) — The Power Five conferences have voted to stop coaches from taking teams off-campus during any vacation period outside a sport’s season for practice, a rule proposed after Jim Harbaugh took his Michigan Wolverines to Florida during spring break last year.
+The Power Five conferences voted Friday to stop coaches from taking teams off-campus during any vacation period outside a sport’s season for practice, a rule proposed after Harbaugh took his Michigan Wolverines to Florida last year.

-The rule passed by a 58-22 margin Friday morning at the Power Five conferences’ third annual autonomy session at the NCAA convention.
-The Big Ten voted 11-3 for the change.
+The rule passed by a 58-22 margin at the Power Five conferences’ third autonomy session at the NCAA convention and will take effect Aug.
+1. The Big Ten voted 11-3 for the change.

-Michigan athletic director Warde Manuel opposed the proposal before the vote and noted later that the 15 student-athlete representatives from Power 5 schools voted 11-4 against the rule.
-Manuel says Michigan had been waiting before deciding whether to hold an off-campus practice a second straight year.
+Michigan athletic director Warde Manuel opposed the proposal before the vote and said he wasn’t surprised by the result.
+He also noted that the 15 student-athlete representatives from the Power 5 schools voted 11-4 against the rule change.

 The Power 5 conferences also approved other rule changes, including rules giving student-athletes time off to rest.